 At Optum, your well-being comes first.
 Here are some important changes we’ve made to keep you safe:

-- Screening for COVID-19 symptoms at the door
+- Checking everyone’s temperature and screening for COVID-19 symptoms at the door

-- Frequent cleaning and disinfecting of exam rooms, waiting areas and frequently touched surfaces.
+- Frequent cleaning and disinfecting of exam rooms and waiting areas

 Five things to bring to your first doctor visit

-1. Your health insurance plan member ID card and a photo ID
+1. Your health plan member ID card and a photo ID

 3. Your medicines